 Postal address: Transform, Pines Hospital, 192 Altrincham Road, Manchester, M22 4RZ.

 Telephone number: 0330 053 9115

-Opening Hours: The office opening hours are between 8.30am to 9 pm Monday to Sunday except for Christmas Day and we are therefore only able to respond to email and telephone enquiries during these times.
+Opening Hours: The office opening hours are between 8.30 am to 9 pm Monday to Sunday, except for Christmas Day.
+We are therefore only able to respond to email and telephone enquiries during these times.

 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO, so please contact us in the first instance.